kdsch.org · about · rss

 security patch level and kernel version.
 As long as the device boots,

-this data can be obtained from the phone UI itself and using tools like
+this data can be obtained from the phone UI itself and using

 Android regularly publishes security bulletins that, while referring to a lot of information that isn’t public, still provide useful details on many bugs and patches.
 The bulletins are available only as HTML on the web, so they’re not suited to searching for vulnerabilities that affect a specific device.